 What is DIN Internship Program?

-The DIN Internship Program is designed for PhD students who want to gain real hands-on experience working on real-world solutions and contribute to the innovation of Australian Defence.
+The DIN Internship Program is designed for PhD students who want to gain hands-on experience working on real-world solutions and contribute to the innovation of Australian Defence.
 The program aims to promote partnerships between NSW universities and industry and help shape future research leaders who understand how to bring together academic knowledge and industry needs to create new technologies.

 During a 3-month internship (12 weeks), you will work on a project that fits your interests and experience.
-DIN will provide $10,000 to cover your living expenses while undertaking your internship.
+DIN will provide $20,000 to cover your living expenses while undertaking your internship.

 Why participate?